ndaba1/backframe-cli/README.md

 # The official cli for bootstrapping backframe based projects

-Backframe is an open-source project by [S.M.A.R.T Industries](https://smartindustries.io) for easily developing and deploying API(s) all from a web interface without having to write any code.
+Backframe is an open-source project for easily developing and deploying API(s) all from a web interface without necessarily having to write any code yourself.

 ---

 Get started by installing the backframe cli: